FoxLisk/alttp-notes/mod_stuff/timing/README.md

 I am once again working with [Chexhuman's 1:24:53](https://www.youtube.com/watch?v=chIS1QJ9vaI).
 I will explain a few ways to go about determining the duration of this video.

 **NOTE:** In this example, the run turns out to be solidly in the middle of a second.
 If a run is extremely close to a second barrier (it has milliseconds around .00 or .99), you might want to get a second opinion or use multiple timing methods.

+You'll notice that I used three different methods of analyzing the same YouTube video and the three did not produce exactly the same result.
+This is confusing and frustrating!
+In general the discrepancy is less than 1 frame.
+Have a friend check your work if this matters in any specific case.

 ## VidTimer